typescript-eslint/tslint-to-eslint-config/docs/Architecture/Linters.md

-# Architecture
+# Linters

-## CLI Architecture

-1. CLI usage starts in `bin/tslint-to-eslint-config`, which immediately calls `src/cli/main.ts`.
-2. CLI settings are parsed and read in `src/cli/runCli.ts`.
-3. Linter configuration conversion is run by `src/conversion/convertLintConfig.ts`.
-4. Editor configuration conversion is run by `src/conversion/convertEditorConfig.ts`.

-## Linter Configuration Conversion

-Within `src/conversion/convertLintConfig.ts`, the following steps occur:
+Within `src/converters/lintConfigs/convertLintConfig.ts`, the following steps occur:

 1. Existing configurations are read from disk
 2. TSLint rules are converted into their ESLint configurations